Ghost-IU/Miss-Evie/README.md

 ### Python dependencies

 Install the necessary python dependencies by moving to the project directory and running:
-- `pip3 install -U --no-cache pip wheel`
+- `sudo pip3 install -U --no-cache pip wheel`
-- `pip3 install -U --no-cache -r requirements.txt`
+- `sudo pip3 install -U --no-cache -r requirements.txt`

 This will install all necessary python packages.